Donate

 Migration Notices

-Legacy benefits are Child Tax Credit, Working Tax Credit, Housing Benefit for working age people, income-related Employment and Support Allowance (ESA), income-based Jobseekers Allowance (JSA) and Income Support.
+Benefits that are being replaced by Universal Credit.
+See full definition are Child Tax Credit, Working Tax Credit, Housing Benefit for working-age people, income-related Employment and Support Allowance (ESA), income-based Jobseekers Allowance (JSA) and Income Support.

 Look out for a letter called a ‘Universal Credit Migration Notice’ from the DWP.
 Tax Credit claimants will receive this letter from the DWP with a HMRC logo or from the Department for Communities if they live in Northern Ireland.
 This notice letter is important as it will tell you that your existing benefits are stopping, and you need to make a claim for Universal Credit.
 It will also tell you what you need to do and by when.